 Yes, we have an open house for admitted and prospective students.
 The open house is generally held in early April.
 Prospective students are welcome to contact Dracy Blackwell to arrange a date to visit before being admitted to the program or if they cannot make the open house once admitted.
 For more information on visiting the program, please go to our Visit Us page.

 You must apply online at www.gradadmiss.gatech.edu.
-All required materials such as transcripts and letters of recommendations should be mailed to the graduate office.
+All required materials such as transcripts and letters of recommendations should be emailed to the graduate office.

 The MCRP program has two deadlines.
-To be considered for merit-based departmental aid, such as fellowships and GRAs applications must be submitted in full by February 1.
-All other applications should be submitted by March 1st.
+To be considered for merit-based departmental aid, such as fellowships and GRA applications, must be submitted in full by January 15.
+All other applications should be submitted by February 15.

 The MS-Urban Design deadline for all applications is January 15.